 Penile cancer is a rare cancer in Western countries including the UK.
 We don’t know exactly what causes penile cancer.
 But there are some known risk factors.

 Main risk factors

-As with many cancers, it is more common in older people - most cases are in men over 60.
-You may have an increased risk if your father had penile cancer, but as it is such a rare condition, this is still a very small risk.
+As with many cancers, it is more common in older people – 9 in 10 cases in the UK are in men 50 and over.
+You may have an increased risk if your father had penile cancer but as it is such a rare condition, this is still a very small risk.